saadullah01/cloud-native-we-app-solutions/README.md

-# cloud-native-web-app-solutions
+# Cloud-Native Web App (CNWA) Solution Files
-The repo contains the branches for every lesson with their solutions.
+The repo contains the branches for every lesson with their solution files and auto script.